This post is sponsored by Quran Star Lamp Use "AYEINA15" code for 15% discount.

 3. Practice what you teach – be their role model and provide other good role models around them too

 Young kids are highly influenced by their parents.
 As they grow older, they may get influenced by their peers more.
-No matter what, the home is a place where they constantly come back to so the more the parents walk their talk, the more trustworthy they become.
+No matter what, a home is a place where they constantly come back to so the more the parents walk their talk, the more trustworthy they become.
 When you force your child to read the Quran next time, ask yourself when was the last time you read it and tried to understand it yourself?
 Let them hear you reciting Quran out loud or rocking them to sleep with the Quran.
 Make sure that Quran is heard daily in your homes and read often.
 Learn basic tajweed yourself too.
 I know this may feel like a long journey where you will first learn and then teach your child, but just like walking the talk, this step is essential.
 You want your child to recite the Quran correctly and it’s good to set the same standards for yourself too.
 I know you may take more time than them, but I pray that Allah rewards you in the form of your kids bonding with the Quran as a result.
 In the start, basic pronunciation may be enough too.
 You may also learn advanced tajweed WHILE teaching your child.
 My kids visit their paternal grandparents every evening as I live right across the joint-family system and their paternal uncle and aunt both revise their hifdh lessons at maghrib time so having other role models around the kids helps their motivation level too.

 4. Listen to the Quran often and make it a part of your daily routine